Hodapp87/prosha/README.md

 - Docs on modules
 - Grep for all TODOs in code, really.
 - Look at everything in README.md in automata_scratch.
-- Implement some of the tougher examples from the above too, e.g. the triple nested spiral.
-See `examples.py`.

 ## If I'm bored: